One minute read. Written by a grade 7 student

-The lander-Vikram (named after Vikram Sarabai , who was an Indian scientist, physicist and astronomer) will finally land near South Pole of the moon on Sep 7, 2019.
-The rover will carry out experiments on Lunar surface for a period of 1 Lunar day which is equal to 14 Earth days.
-Orbiter will continue its mission for a duration of one year.
+The lander Vikram (named after Vikram Sarabai , who was an Indian scientist, physicist, and astronomer) will finally land near the South Pole of the moon on Sep 7, 2019.
+The rover will carry out experiments on the Lunar surface for a period of 1 Lunar day which is equal to 14 Earth days.
+The orbiter will continue its mission for a duration of one year.

 On August 21st Chandrayaan 2 sends back its first image of the Moon.
 The image was captured at an altitude of 2650 kilometres from the moon’s surface on 21 August.

 Who was Satish Dhawan: He was an Indian mathematician and aerospace engineer.
 He was one of the prominent scientists who led the development of the Indian space programme.
 He succeeded Vikram Sarabhai, as chairman of the Indian Space Research Organisation (ISRO) in 1972.
 He was the recipient of the Padma Vibhushan award.